 7-night /8-day Program Fee $2500*:

 *Double occupancy rate.
 Single occupancy adds $650: limited availability upon request.
 Confirm your registration by October 15th, and save $100!

 *Save an additional $50 for referring another confirmed registrant ($100 max referrals).
 International airfare and travel insurance are not included, however, we can assist you in securing both.

 * Special STEAM/Arts Integration curriculum for educators interested in receiving PD hours certificate.
-Global Arts Education fellowship is available to one educator (covers the majority of the program fee).
-Email firstname.lastname@example.org for more information about fellowship opportunity.
+Global Arts Education fellowship is available to one educator or doctoral student (covers the majority of the program fee).
+Email firstname.lastname@example.org for more information about fellowship opportunities.

 To Apply, visit

 Sat.
 15t h Feb.
 2020 (Day 1) Arrival – Accra

 Upon arrival at the Kotoka International Airport, a representative will meet participants for a transfer to the hotel.
 Depending on the time of arrival, we can drive by the National Theatre to James Town, old Accra for an evening walking tour.
 End the day with dinner to a live band performance .
 Overnight stay at Coconut Grove Regency*** (or similar) in Accra